ooikk/Arduino-Documentation/02_MISC/02_WiFi/ESP_Rainmaker.md

 3. Release the BOOT button.
 4. Upload the sketch again.

+>Set the `Erase All Flash Before Sketch Upload: "Enable"` to delete old residual NVC settings.

 ### 7.2 Open the Serial Monitor

 Set the baud rate to: